Frequently Asked Questions (FAQ)

 If your API key is exposed:

-- Immediately generate a new key in your RapidAPI dashboard
+- Immediately create a new key in the dashboard

 - Update your application with the new key

-- Review recent API usage for any suspicious activity
+- Review recent usage and credit consumption for any suspicious activity

 - Audit your code to prevent future exposure